 “The weird solitude, the great silence, the grim desolation, are the very things with which every desert wanderer eventually falls in love.
 You think that strange perhaps?
 Well, the beauty of the ugly was sometime a paradox, but to-day people admit its truth; and the grandeur of the desolate is just paradoxical, yet the desert gives it proof.” –John C. Van Dyke, The Desert, 1901

 In 1898 John C. Van Dyke embarked on a journey that would forever change and color how we view the arid expanses of the American Southwest.
-His adventure, chronicled in The Desert: Further Studies in Natural Appearances has been a popular and enduring classic from its first publication in 1901 and has been in continuous print for over 100 years now.
-This pivotal book is largely credited with shifting our perception of desert regions of the West—once considered “God’s mistake” and the “Devil’s Domain” —a uninhabitable wasteland that only a few rugged souls could navigate or be lucky enough to eke out some sort of meager living within.
-Although a few dissenting voices sang restrained praises for these dry, desolate hinterlands, the general public considered this barren and otherworldly landscape overtly hostile due to the popular mid-19th century accounts of unfortunate individuals that had attempted to cross desolation of Death Valley and similar terrain.
+His adventure, chronicled in The Desert: Further Studies in Natural Appearances has been a popular and enduring classic from its first publication in 1901.
+In continuous print for over 100 years, this pivotal book is largely credited with shifting our perception of desert regions of the West.
+Once considered “God’s mistake” and the “Devil’s Domain” deserts were largely considered to be uninhabitable wastelands that only a few rugged souls could navigate or be lucky enough to eke out some sort of meager living within.
+Although a few dissenting voices sang restrained praises for these dry, desolate hinterlands, the general public considered this barren and otherworldly landscape overtly hostile due to the popular mid-nineteenth century accounts of unfortunate individuals that had attempted to cross the desolation of Death Valley and similar terrain.

 To gain an understanding of how these former and perhaps ongoing associations came into play, it is helpful to refer to the origins of the word desert.
 The Online Entomology Dictionary states that the 12th and 13th century European definition of the word translates into wasteland, evolving from Late Latin desertum (source of Italian diserto, Old Provençal dezert, Spanish desierto), literally meaning “thing abandoned.”
 In colonial times desert shifted in meaning somewhat, referring to lands uninhabited and treeless but not necessarily arid as they are defined today.